 Taking a Holistic View of Business Problems

 When businesses feel they are not fulfilling their potential or worse, experiencing problems, I am often called in to assess.
-What I normally find is not problems with the business model, but business owners tend to focus on details which make little impact, and as such the issues tend to become protracted, and in some circumstances contributes to the cause of their business problems.
+What I normally find is not the problems with the business model, but business owners tend to focus on details that make little impact, and as such, the issues tend to become protracted, and in some circumstances contribute to the cause of their business problems.

 Inside the Business Problem

 The problem when you’re close to the business, especially as a business owner, is that it is all too easy to get so close you no longer have a holistic view.
 You may be focusing on one aspect that you feel is the cause, when actually addressing a different issue entirely will see a better result.

 This often arises from being too business-focused.
 Constructive and productive thoughts about making your business do better, have turned into something bordering obsession.
 You could well be overthinking problems, and as such making business mistakes.
 That’s ok, we all make mistakes.